How To Lose Weight With Cardio

 Should I stay at steady-state?

-As you become more fit, increase the intensity and train at high intensity as much as two or three times every week.
+You can start slow and as you become more fit, increase the intensity and train at high intensity as much as two or three times every week.

 Conclusion